JeffreySarnoff/ArbNumerics.jl/README.md

 ----

-## The ArbReal C library
+## The Arb C library

-- [ArbReal](https://arblib.org) is a C library for rigorous real and complex arithmetic with arbitrary precision.
+- [Arb](https://arblib.org) is a C library for rigorous real and complex arithmetic with arbitrary precision.
   Fredrik Johansson is ArbReal's designer and primary author., with contributions from others.

-- ArbReal tracks numerical errors automatically using the midpoint-radius representation of an interval.
+- Arb tracks numerical errors automatically using the midpoint-radius representation of an interval.

-- ArbReal is designed to provide evaluands that contain the veridical numerical result.
+- Arb is designed to provide evaluands that contain the veridical numerical result.
-- ArbReal uses algorithms with provable error bounds foe multiprecision mathematical functions.
+- Arb uses algorithms with provable error bounds foe multiprecision mathematical functions.

 - The code is thread-safe, portable, and extensively tested.
 The library outperforms others.